Automorphisms of singular three-dimensional cubic hypersurfaces: Segre cubic

 \section{Segre cubic}

 In this section we consider the case where $X$ is a cubic hypersurface in $\mathbb{P}^{4}$ of type J15 satisfying Assumption~\ref{as} and $G$ is the corresponding minimal subgroup of $\Aut(X)$.
 Such a variety is unique up to isomorphism.
 It is called \emph{Segre cubic} and can be explicitly given by the following system of equations: in $\mathbb{P}^{5}$.
-This variety has many interesting properties (see e.g.~\cite[\S 9.4.4]{21}): \begin{itemize}\item This is a unique cubic threefold with ten isolated singularities. \item The automorphism group of $X$ is isomorphic to $\Sym_{6}$ and acts on $X$ via permutation of coordinates. \item The variety $X$ contains exactly 15 planes forming an $\Aut(X)$-orbit and one of them is given by equations \item Singular points of $X$ form an $\Aut(X)$-orbit, one of them has coordinates $(1:1:1:-1:-1:-1)$. \end{itemize}
+This variety has many interesting properties (see e.g.~\cite[\S 9.4.4]{21}): \begin{itemize}\item it is a unique cubic threefold with ten isolated singularities. \item the automorphism group of $X$ is isomorphic to $\Sym_{6}$ and acts on $X$ via permutation of coordinates. \item the variety $X$ contains exactly 15 planes forming an $\Aut(X)$-orbit and one of them is given by equations \item singular points of $X$ form an $\Aut(X)$-orbit, the point $(1:1:1:-1:-1:-1)$ is one of them. \end{itemize}